ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

   text_has_prefix: "GraphQL",
 }
 ```
-The above code will produce the following Ent query:
+The above query will produce the following Ent query:

 ```go
 client.Todo.